fxcm/JavaAPI/README.md

 	The error you will get: ‘Can't connect to price server.’ if you have any questions, please reach out to api@fxcm.com.

+### Performance improvment release
+We did some performance improvement and released to Demo.
+It should transparent to API users.

+However, you are welcome to test your current setting on Demo and contact api@fxcm.com if you experience any issues.

+If everything goes well, we plan to release to Production by the end of next week.
+Dec 17 2022.

 ## Disclaimer:

 High Risk Investment Notice: